Penguinblade1/Poggers-mod/README.md

-# Poggers-beta-mod
+# Poggers-mod
-Its in beta
+Its now out
 if any bugs put it on Issues
 its adds new items
 new ores